Take a look through our website to see news on current projects Babylon ARTS are currently involved with such as MarketPlace and The Library Presents.

-We are very proud that our projects have established a number of well supported and much enjoyed groups central to the local arts scene.
-These include Ely Sinfonia (originally ADeC Sinfonia) and Ely Samba Band.
-We were also involved in the founding of Ely’s annual Eel Day and over the last ten years have overseen the construction and parading of no less than four carnival eels.
-We have supported Ely Folk Festival for 20 years and each year we bring the ADeC tent on site to offer music, crafts and most recently poetry to festival goers.
+We are very proud that our projects have established a number of well supported and much enjoyed groups central to the local arts scene in Ely and West Anglia.
+We were involved in the founding of Ely’s annual Eel Day and over a decade have overseen the construction and parading of the carnival Eel.
+We have supported Ely Folk Festival for 20 years and are onsite each year offering music, crafts and most recently poetry to festival goers.

-Music has always played a significant part in ADeC’s project work and we have always supported local musicians.
-In the 1990’s this was through ADeC Band Competitions, in the 2000s it was through our regular Electric Eel Nights and most recently it has been through our close relationship with Fenland Jam who promote music making across all ages, abilities and styles.
+Music has played a significant part in our project work and we have always supported local musicians.
+In the 1990s this was through ADEC Band Competitions, in the 2000s it was through our regular Electric Eel Nights and more recently through our close relationship with Fenland Jam who promote music making across all ages, abilities and styles.

-Rap music was a feature of two recent projects: ‘Beat The Rap’ worked with a number of young people across the region to enable them to work with professional musicians and recording engineers to create and record their own pieces and in 2012 ‘Winning Words’ enabled young people to create a special composition inspired by the ideals of the Olympics.
+Rap music was a feature of two projects: ‘Beat The Rap’ worked with a number of young people across the region to enable them to work with professional musicians and recording engineers to create and record their own pieces.
+In 2012 ‘Winning Words’ enabled young people to create a special composition inspired by the ideals of the Olympics.
 The finished piece ‘All It Takes is Belief’ was performed when the Paralympics flame passed through Ely and its spirit is kept alive through an extract from the lyrics carved into a sculpture outside the Babylon Gallery.

-Some of our project projects are small one off events such as filling Ely’s Jubilee Gardens with giant flowers; or bringing the community together to create giant drawing in Ely Cathedral.
-Others have been run over several years, such as our work developing arts and cultural activity with 13-19 year olds in Huntingdonshire.
-In this project we engaged over 500 young people through 149 regular creative workshops.
-These included Graffiti Art, Musical Theatre, Photography, Street Dance, Jewellery Making, Belly Dancing, Beat Boxing, DJ’ing and Film Making.
+We have created small one off projects such as filling Ely’s Jubilee Gardens with giant flowers; or bringing the community together to create giant drawing in Ely Cathedral.
+Others have involved hanging hundreds of shirts across Littleport Main Street to celebrate the town’s textile heritage, and rganising a summer programme of dance, music and printing for the pupils of Highfield Special School and their parents.
+Our project work has also developed arts and cultural activity with 13-19 year olds in Huntingdonshire.
+We engaged over 500 young people through 149 regular creative workshops which included Graffiti Art, Musical Theatre, Photography, Street Dance, Jewellery Making, Belly Dancing, Beat Boxing, DJ’ing and Film Making.

-However, no matter what the scale we always commit ourselves fully to our work and welcome the opportunity to share our knowledge, skills and experience to support participants and staff to have a rewarding, enriching and enjoyable experience.
+No matter what the scale, we always commit ourselves fully to our communities and welcome the opportunity to share our knowledge, skills and experience to give participants a rewarding, enriching and enjoyable experience.